By Doreen Clark

 - Is it an event or webinar that you want the media to attend?
 This is not news, but you do want them to know about it.
 Instead of a press release, your PR team can try a media alert that gives the media detailed information and tells them what they can expect.

 - Is it a new hire at your company?
 This is not news, unless it is a major hire and your company is already well-known.
-If not, then there is nothing wrong with doing a release and putting it on your website for SEO, sharing it through social media, and so on, but hold off on expecting your PR team to send it to the media.
+If not, then there is nothing wrong with doing a release and putting it on your website for SEO, sharing it through social media, and so on, but hold off on expecting your public relations team to send it to the media.

 If you have the expectation that a press release creates news and not visa versa—and everything should be delivered to your PR agency’s contacts—your train will derail.
 The media will become desensitized and your PR’s future outreach may be on the fast track to the email trash bin.